carlosjhr64/neuronet/README.md

 	  Neuron says 1.166, -0.25% error.

-Note that the tiny neuronet has a limit on how precisely it can match the target, and even after a million times training it won't do any beter than when it trains a few thousands.
+Note that the tiny neuronet has a limit on how precisely it can match the target, and even after a million times training it won't do any better than when it trains a few thousands.
 [code](https://github.com/carlosjhr64/neuronet/blob/master/examples/neurons.rb)